 This is an generalization of "Everything is a file", largely inspired by Plan 9.
-In Redox, "resources" (will be explained later) can be both socket-like and file-like, making them fast enough for using them for virtually everything.
+In Redox, "resources" (TODO: link) can be both socket-like and file-like, making them fast enough to use for virtually everything.

 Redox's kernel is a microkernel.
 The architecture is largely inspired by MINIX.

 Having vastly smaller amounts of code in the kernel makes it easier to find and fix bugs/security issues more efficiently.
 Andrew Tanenbaum (author of MINIX) stated that for every 1,000 lines of properly written code, there is a bug.
-This means that for a monolithic kernel which could average over 15,000,000 lines of code, there could be at least 15,000 bugs.
-A micro kernel which usually averages 15,000 lines of code would mean that at least 15 bugs exist.
+This means that for a monolithic kernel with nearly 25,000,000 lines of code, there could be nearly 25,000 bugs.
+A microkernel with only 16,000 lines of code would mean that around 16 bugs exist.